ddev/ddev.com/src/content/blog/golang-debugging.md

 * Install `go`, `make`, and `delve` (needed for Visual Studio Code only)
   * On macOS: `brew install golang delve` (`make` is already provided by Apple's Xcode command-line tools)
   * WSL2/Linux: `sudo snap install --classic go && sudo apt update && sudo apt install -y build-essential clang ccache`
-* Install your IDE, Goland or vscode.
+* Install your IDE, [GoLand](https://www.jetbrains.com/go/) or [VS Code](https://code.visualstudio.com/).
 On Windows/WSL2 most people install each of these on the Windows side, although they can be run inside WSL2 using the Linux versions.
-* For Goland, nothing further is required, but on vscode you'll need to install the [golang go](https://marketplace.visualstudio.com/items?itemName=golang.go) extension.
+* For GoLand, nothing further is required, but on VS Code you'll need to install the [golang go](https://marketplace.visualstudio.com/items?itemName=golang.go) extension.

 Once you've have your IDE working, you can start debugging.